gridbugs/gridbugs.org/content/blog/every-game-i-made-since-2019-had-a-lighting-bug/index.md

 ## The bug

 The intensity of a light at a point is proportional to the inverse of the square of the distance from the light source to that point.
-The easiest way to implement diminishing lighting is to multiply the red, green and blue components of the light colour by `1 / distance²`.
+This is known as the [Inverse-square law](https://en.wikipedia.org/wiki/Inverse-square_law).
+The easiest way to implement diminishing lighting is to multiply the red, green and blue components of the light's colour by `1 / distance²`.

 ![A plot of y=1/d², where y is Light Intensity and d = Distance](plot1.png)